 The ride arrived in Forbidden Valley in 1997, taking over the pit which once housed Thunder Looper.
 Along with Ripsaw, The Blade was themed as a piece of shrapnel flung from Nemesis' pit during excavation.
 The once pristine Pirate Ship was redesigned to feature rusty and peeling paintwork, yellow and black hazard markings, and two huge metal blades on either end of the ship.
 This created a very daunting and hostile look to blend into its new environment - exactly as the park intended.

-In 2015 The Blade was at the centre of a rumpus when it did not feature on the park map fuelling speculation that it would be removed.
-Alton Towers later confirmed that the ride was due to be leaving though would continue to operate for the first part of the season.
-Following The Smiler incident however plans to remove the ride were shelved.
+In 2015 The Blade was at the centre of a rumpus when it did not feature on the park map, fuelling speculation that it would be removed.
+Alton Towers later confirmed that the ride was due to be leaving but would continue to operate for the first part of the season.
+However, following The Smiler incident, plans to remove the ride were shelved.